circlefin/malachite/specs/consensus/README.md

    `⟨PRECOMMIT, h, r, *⟩` messages for values that are not in line with the expected contents of its `lockedValue_q` and `lockedRound_q` variables.

-It is virtually impossible to prevent **equivocation attacks**, and the way that a correct process can deal with it is by only considering the first `⟨PREVOTE, h, r, *⟩` or `⟨PRECOMMIT, h, r, *⟩` messages received from a process in a round `r` of height `h`.
+Since Byzantine processes can always produce **equivocation attacks**, a way that a correct process can deal with them is by only considering the first `⟨PREVOTE, h, r, *⟩` or `⟨PRECOMMIT, h, r, *⟩` messages received from a process in a round `r` of height `h`.
 Different (equivocating) versions of the same message from the same sender